100% free!

 If you build or modify Remotely Piloted Aircraft Systems (RPAS), or 'drones', you can make a declaration to Transport Canada identifying the capabilities of the system (you must be able to prove that the drone complies with Canadian Aviation Regulations Standard 922 and Canadian Aviation Regulations 901.76 if it is to be used for advanced operations).

-Advanced Operations > Section 1: Air law101-Interpretation (definitions).
-The abbreviation 'sRPA' stands for:
+Basic Operations > Section 1: Air law 101-Interpretation (definitions).